Assistant Professor of Material & Visual Culture, Art and Design History and Theory

 Assistant Professor of Material and Visual Culture

 Freyja Hartzell is Assistant Professor of Material and Visual Culture in the School of Art and Design History and Theory.
 She received her PhD in the History of Art from Yale University in 2012, and her MA in Design, Decorative Arts, and Material Culture from the Bard Graduate Center in 2005.
 Her research and teaching span topics in the history of European art, design, and architecture from 1800 through 1950, with special emphasis on German visual and material culture of the late 19th and early 20th centuries.
-She is also concerned with the power of discourse and narrative in architecture and design, and teaches undergraduate and graduate courses on the roles of literature and writing in the history and study of visual and material culture, including: Integrative Seminars 1 and 2; Tales of Seduction: Architecture and Design in Literature; and Writing Design: How to Think, Talk, and Write about Objects.
+She is also concerned with the significance of both theoretical discourse and fictional narrative in the history of architecture and design, and teaches undergraduate and graduate courses on the roles of period literature and contemporary writing in the study of visual and material culture, including: Integrative Seminars 1 and 2; Against Nature: Modernism in 19th-Century Europe; Tales of Seduction: Architecture and Design in Literature; and Writing Design: How to Think, Talk, and Write about Objects.